Miradils-Blog/website/content/posts/DSA/leetcode/2/index.md

 }
 ```

-So what we do: we create a head which will be returned, and a tail which will move and create node for each calculated digit.
+So, what we do: we create a head which will be returned, and a tail which will move and create node for each calculated digit.
 Considering that the digit count of `l1` and `l2` might not be the same (one can be 5-digit, other 2), we need to check both of them.
-We also need to check the carry, even if we have used all digits of `l1` and `l2`, because, it also creates a next digit (example: 101 + 899 = 1000).
+We also need to check the carry, even if we have used all digits of `l1` and `l2`, because it also creates a next digit (example: 101 + 899 = 1000).
 At each step, we add digits and calculate carry, each time we store the result in `next` node and pushing tail to that node:

 ![Output Explained](output_explained.png)